Oregon–Oregon State football rivalry: Series history

 From 1997 through 2006, the home team won the game.
 The streak was snapped in 2007, when Oregon State beat Oregon at Autzen Stadium 38–31 in double overtime.
 In 2008, the Ducks returned the favor in Corvallis by beating OSU 65–38.
 The streak of visiting teams winning was snapped at two games in 2009 when the Ducks won 37–33 in Eugene.

 From 1959 to 1961, the Platypus Trophy was awarded to the winner; it was lost for over forty years and finally found in 2005.
 Beginning with the 2007 game, it is awarded to the winning school's alumni association.
 A different trophy was awarded following the game in 1980.

 Both share the longest winning streak in the series at eight games, but the Ducks had an undefeated run of thirteen games (1975–1987), with twelve wins and a scoreless tie in 1983.

 In 2023, Oregon announced it would move from the Pac-12 Conference to the Big Ten Conference beginning with the 2024 season, turning the rivalry with Oregon State into a nonconference game and putting continuation of the series in jeopardy.
 Following the conclusion of the 2023 season, the teams announced the series would continue for at least two more years.
 In September 2025, it was announced that the rivalry would continue for at least 6 more games beginning in 2027 after a 1-year break in 2026, with Oregon continuing to host in odd years and Oregon State hosting in even years.
+In May 2026, the schools officially announced a four-game series.
+The games in 2028 and 2032 will be held in Corvallis, and the games in 2029 and 2031 will be held in Eugene.